Frequently Asked Questions

-How do I set up a new Next.js project to work with Hygraph?
+How do I create a new Next.js app to use with Hygraph?

 How do I configure Hygraph assets to work with Next.js image optimization?

 To use Hygraph assets with Next.js image optimization, add Hygraph's asset domain (**.graphassets.com) to the images.remotePatterns array in your next.config.js file.
-This enables Next.js to safely serve images from Hygraph.
-For example:
+This allows Next.js to safely serve images from Hygraph.
+(Source)

-How do I fetch data from Hygraph in my Next.js app?
+How do I get data from Hygraph into my Next.js project?

 Clone the Hygraph demo project to get a sample content model.
-Configure Content API access permissions in your Hygraph project by navigating to Project settings > Access > API Access > Content API and initializing defaults.
-Copy the High Performance Read-only Content API endpoint and add it to your Next.js project's .env file.
-Use GraphQL queries in your Next.js code to fetch content.
-For example, use the pages query to retrieve a list of pages and render them in your app.
-See the guide for step-by-step instructions.
+Then, configure Content API access permissions in your Hygraph project settings.
+Copy the High Performance Read-only Content API endpoint and use it in your Next.js app to fetch data.
+(Source)

 How do I create dynamic page routes in Next.js using Hygraph content?